 Let us know what you think of these, and if we’ve missed any.

 What do you think?

-Fill out the questionnaire to let us know which challenges you think are our most significant, or tell us any you think we’ve missed.
+A questionnaire and events during July enabled people to let us know which challenges they think are our most significant, or tell us any you think we’ve missed.

 Based on feedback from workshops with community group representatives, we’ve put together three possible ways we could focus our activities in the years to come.
 Of course, there aren’t just three possible approaches!
 We could mix ‘n’ match from these, or do something quite different.
 We’d like your help and feedback as we work towards these decisions over the coming months.

 With a 20 year plan and a lot of our costs already directed to required activities such as roading and water, it’ll take some time to see real results from our plans.
 And in order to take on new activities, we will need to reprioritise money from other areas.
 When we set our direction we’ll establish key milestones throughout the 20 years, so we can all see the progress we’re making.